FTBpro/go-workshop/README.md

 ```

 ##### Run the project

 cd into the `entrypoint` folder and run the entrypoint project:

 ```
 cd go-workshop/coolfacts/entrypoint/
 go run .
 ```

+For more details on build and run, you can checkout [this readme](https://github.com/FTBpro/go-workshop/blob/master/coolfacts/entrypoint/build-and-run.md)

 ### End Result

-If everything was successfull you should see a lovely welcome msg in your terminal :smile_cat:\
+If everything was successfull you should see a lovely welcome msg in your terminal :smile_cat:
-Be sure you know where the code which prints this line is coming from. (hint: you can find it in `entrypoint/main.go` :)
+Be sure you know where the code which prints this line is coming from. (hint: you can find it in `entrypoint/main.go` 😀 )

 For more details on build and run, you can checkout [this readme](https://github.com/FTBpro/go-workshop/blob/master/coolfacts/entrypoint/build-and-run.md)

 ##### Next exercises:
-For all farther exercises you can continue to write the code in this folder, (in `main.go` and later in other files)
+For all further exercises you can continue to write the code in this folder, (in `main.go` and later in other files)

 At any time if you are having any issues, you can use the reference for the exercise implementation under `/exerciseN/...`

 ***

 ## Exercise 1 - Ping <img src="https://github.com/egonelbre/gophers/blob/master/vector/projects/go-grpc-web.svg" width="45">

 ### Goal

 First use of `http` package with a simple server

 ### End result

 When navigating to `http://localhost:9002/ping` the browser should show `PONG` string

 ### Steps

 ##### Create `/ping` endpoint

-From main function, you will need to register to `/ping` pattern.\
+From main function, you will need to register to `/ping` pattern.
 You can use [`http.HandleFunc`](https://golang.org/pkg/net/http/#HandleFunc) for doing that in a simple way.

-Foe example:
+For example:

 ```go
 http.HandleFunc("/ping", func(w http.ResponseWriter, r *http.Request) {